 Child custody is among the most highly disputed issues in the field of family law.
 Parents want to do what is best for their child(ren).
 Unfortunately, they often disagree on exactly what that means.
-I am Ronald M. Stone, an experienced lawyer who can assist in resolving these disputes so that everyone involved can move on with as little stress as possible.
-Since 1995, my firm Law Office of Ronald M. Stone has provided dedicated family law representation to parents in Metro Boston and the surrounding areas of Massachusetts.
+I am an experienced lawyer who can assist in resolving these disputes so that everyone involved can move on with as little stress as possible.
+Since 1995, my firm has provided dedicated family law representation to parents in the Metro West and surrounding areas of Massachusetts.
 Let me help you do what is right for your child.

 The Use Of A Guardian Ad Litem